 Yokohama — Port City Where East Meets West

-Yokohama is probably the easiest day trip from Tokyo if you’re pressed for time as it’s just under an hour on the subway from Shibuya.
+Yokohama is easily one of the simplest day trips from Tokyo if you’re pressed for time as it’s just under an hour on the subway from Shibuya.
 A stark contrast to Tokyo, the city has wider streets, and there’s more room to move.
 Yokohama’s Chinatown is a is a huge attraction.
 There, you can take your pick of fantastic Chinese restaurants, pick up some cheap xiao long bao (soup dumpling), order crispy duck, and enjoy bubble tea.
 It’s the biggest Chinatown in Asia and features a magnificent Daoist temple in the centre.

 Another draw in Yokohama are all the quirky museums.
 These include The Doll Museum, a collection of puppets, dolls, and toys from all over the world; the Cup Noodle Museum, where you can design your own cup noodle; and the unique Shin-Yokohama Ramen Museum, which is a museum and a recreation food-themed theme park where you can order ramen from around Japan from various vendors.